Towards a Systematic Taxonomy of Attacks against Space Infrastructures: The Attack Taxonomy

 \subsection{Electromagnetic Attacks}

-As highlighted in Figure \ref{fig:electromagnetic_tree}, electromagnetic attacks can be further divided into three categories based on their attack objectives (the ``what''): {\em deny access to Electromagnetic (EM) spectrum} vs. {\em disruption} vs. {\em deception} of spacecraft and thus space infrastructures.
+As highlighted in Figure \ref{fig:electromagnetic_tree}, electromagnetic attacks can be further divided into three subcategories based on their attack objectives (the ``what''): {\em deny access to Electromagnetic (EM) spectrum} vs. {\em disruption} vs. {\em deception} of spacecraft.